 Total carb count for the day: 39 grams

 Things to Keep in Mind Before Going Keto

 - Give yourself time to adjust to this diet.
-Feeling sick soon after the starting the diet is normal and refereed to as the "keto flu."
+Feeling sick soon after starting the diet is normal and referred to as the "keto flu."
 This usually goes away after a few days, but it can be understandably worrisome.
-If your symptoms persist, consider speaking to your health care provider.
+If your symptoms persist, consider speaking to your doctor or dietitian.

 - Track your macros with an app.
 If you're worried about staying on track and keeping your nutrition in check, it might be helpful to get a keto-friendly diet app such as MyPlate to make sure you're hitting your macro goals.